lebao3105/lfsbuild/README.md

 * build1.sh (also run as lfs user, build on chapter 6)
 * buildcompiler2.sh (build essential compilers part 2)
 * build2.sh (run in chroot environment, build some packages)
+* build2_5.sh (part 2 of the build2.sh script)
 * build3.sh (Build your base system)
-* sysconf.sh (Config the system and setup the bootloader)
+* sysconf.sh (Config the system and setup the bootloader - not available yet)

 ### Notes
-Normally, the disk/partition is mounted on /media/_your_user_name_/_disk_label.
+Normally, the disk/partition is mounted on a folder namely its label/UUID under ```/media/$USER/```.
 You don't need to mount the partition in /mnt like LFS book.

 This project based on LFS Book (also BLFS) Development build - which provides nearly latest packages.
-The stable version now is 11.x series.
+The stable version is 11.x series.

-You should still take a look on the build operation (like the script asks you a question, or build failed..).
-This is just a automated scripts but it can't replace you in building your own system.

 This script will install a Linux distribution from scratch.
-I won't remove any data, but you need to backup/move the data to other disks.

-You can't run this script on a partition that exist a system.

-### What I need to do
-* Complete the script following the *LFS books (LFS, BLFS, ALFS)
-* Improve package-checking (in prepare.sh with arg check_req)
-* Nofity the user if something is completed, or went wrong
-* Help the user choose which package they want, also don't use g++ and gcc (we will chroot and mount the host system then build:))
+Backup your data, and make a partition.<br>
+ALL data on the new partition WILL BE DESTROYED.
+Make sure to format it to Ext4/Btrfs format.
+Never use NTFS or FAT!

+This will takes you a lot of times (building GCC and Binutils + Linux kernel are the longests).
+You can do something you need, e.g your homeworks.
+But still look your PC.